 Juries take place during final exam week each semester in all performance areas: voice, piano, and all other applied instruments.
 Approximately one month prior to jury week, students will need to sign up for a jury time.
 The sign-up sheets will be posted on the Music Department bulletin board.
 Prior to the student's jury, a jury repertoire sheet needs to be completed.
 The jury repertoire sheets will be provided by each instructor.
 Students should study course syllabi and check with their area coordinators for specific jury requirements.
-Jury repertoire sheets can be found in Appendix C.
+Jury repertoire sheets can be found in Appendix B, Jury rubrics can be found in Appendix C.